What states require car insurance?

 Why do states require car insurance?

-Drivers must carry car insurance in most states because of their personal responsibility, or liability, in the event of an accident.
-If you drive without liability coverage, you will be held personally responsible for paying for all damages associated with an accident you cause.
+Drivers must carry car insurance in most states to protect their personal liability in the event of an accident.
+If you drive without liability coverage, you will be held responsible for paying for all damages associated with an accident you cause.
 You will have to pay out of pocket to repair your own vehicle as well.
 Car insurance provides financial relief to all parties involved and allows you to pay less if you’re at fault in an accident.

 What happens if I get caught driving without car insurance?